bparanj/crystal/programming/iac/docs/basics/image-lifecycle-stages.md

 **1. Source Image Definition**

 * **Base Image Selection:**  Choose a starting point for your image.
 This could be a generic operating system image (e.g., Ubuntu, CentOS, Windows Server) or a more specialized image depending on your needs.
-* **Packer Template:** Create a Packer template (typically a JSON or HCL file) to define the specifications and build process of your image.
+* **Packer Template:** Create a Packer template ( a JSON or HCL file) to define the specifications and build process of your image.
 This is the backbone of your Packer workflow.

 **2. Provisioning**